Dennis Alexio: Transition to heavyweight (1987–1991)

 On August 6, 1990, at Harrah's Lake Tahoe in Stateline, Alexio faced Canadian taekwondo stylist Darrell Henegan in a heavyweight unification fight with Alexio's ISKA and KICK titles, and Henegan's Fight Factory Karate Association (FFKA) title on the line.
 Alexio won via TKO after the referee stopped the fight towards the end of the fifth round.

-At the end of 1990, he re-located to Honolulu, Hawaii where he fought twenty times at the Neal S. Blaisdell Center, winning all twenty by knockout.
-He also adopted the nickname of "Kaheke" while fighting there and often fought in a Hawaiian grass skirt.
+In late 1990, Alexio relocated to Waianae, Hawaii.
+Adopting the nickname "Kaheke", Alexio began fighting in a Hawaiian grass skirt, which, along with his entrance music of "The Final Countdown" by Swedish rock band Europe, became his trademark.
+He fought twenty times at the Neal S. Blaisdell Center in Honolulu, winning all twenty by knockout.

-In another heavyweight title unification bout, Alexio put his ISKA belt on the line against Jerry Rhome with the vacant PKC title also up for grabs at KarateMania III held at Caesars Tahoe in Stateline on August 24, 1991.
+In another heavyweight title unification bout, Alexio put his ISKA belt on the line against Jerry Rhome with the vacant Professional Kickboxing Council (PKC) title also up for grabs at KarateMania III held at Caesars Tahoe in Stateline on August 24, 1991.
 He floored Rhome with a roundhouse kick on the bell at the end of the fourth before going out and finishing him off early in five.
 Alexio then defeated a number of middle-of-the-road challengers from around the world under full contact before seeking super fights with champions from other rule sets.